UKHomeOffice/controlled-substance-licence/apps/common/views/content/en/signed-in-successfully.md

 If you are successful, you will receive an email notification.
 You can then start an application for a controlled substance licence.

-## If you registration has not been approved after 5 working days
+## If your registration has not been approved after 5 working days

 If you have not received an email after 5 working days, contact us: